gracenak/gracenak.github.io/_posts/2020-12-24-jingle_bell_rails_associations_and_nested_forms_all_the_way.markdown

 What a rewarding project to complete by Christmas!
 I had so much fun creating this Ruby on Rails application.
 There were many challenges but I learned so much in the process, including the the wonderful convenience of the Active Record method, build, and nested forms.

 I developed an application for musicians, where active contractors and musicians could connect for the same concern; finding work and finding employees .
-Users have access to a listing of gigs, authorization to submit applications upon interest of gigs, and view fellow musician's and contractor's profile.
-A user has the option to sign up as a contractor, providing authorization to post gigs and receive requests for gigs and a direct linke to the applicants page.
-Providing these features aids the contractor in the hiring process.
+Users have access to a listing of gigs, authorization to submit applications upon interest of gigs, and views to fellow musician and contractor's profiles.
+Users have the option to sign up as a contractor, given authorization to post gigs and receive requests for gigs from applicatns and a direct link to the applicants page.
+These features aid the contractor in the hiring process.

-Developing the associations to develop the features desired was the first challenge.
-Thanks to many draw.io drafts and my friends in the Flatiron cohort,  I decided on 5 models with belongs_to, has_many, has_many: :through, and many to many relationships to establish these desired functions.
+Developing the associations with the desired features was the first challenge.
+Thanks to many draw.io drafts and my friends in the Flatiron cohort,  I concluded on 5 models with **belongs_to, has_many, has_many: :through, and many to many** relationships to establish the desired functions.

 <a href="https://imgur.com/5enANuI"><img src="https://i.imgur.com/5enANuI.png" title="source: imgur.com" /></a>

-The struggle included figuring out how to make my model associations work based on my set user attributes.
+I initially struggled to figure out how to make my model associations work based on my set user attributes.
-The User model has a contractor attribute with a boolean datatype that default to false, providing the user the option to sign up as contractor.
+The User model has a contractor attribute with a boolean datatype that defaults to false, providing the user the option to sign up as contractor.

-In order to allow different functions for the type of user, I set my associations so that a  User could **belong_to :gig** and **has_many :gigs, through: :requests**
+In order to allow different functions for the type of user, I set my associations so that a  User could **belong_to :gig** AND **has_many :gigs, through: :requests**

 ```